STEM Video FAQ

 Due to the number of entries, only the winning videos will receive feedback on the content of their entry.

 Finalists from high school and middle school will be notified no later than Jan.
 5. Reminder: a finalist is not a winner.
 Being chosen as a finalist means that your video was voted as a top video and will go on to be judged by our panel of experts.
 There will not be a general announcement of finalists.

 All winners will be notified directly no later than Jan.
 19. A complete list of winners, along with the winning videos, will be posted on our STEM page.

 There is no limit to the number of students who can work on a video.
 However, the video must be entered under one name ONLY (the Lead Producer).
 Recognition and prizes will be given to the lead producer and all those listed as co-producers on the entry form.

 There are no paper forms needed to enter a video.
 You will need to fill out the online Registration Form (Submit) prior to uploading your video.
-Within 24 hours of registering, you will receive an email with an invitation/link to upload your video (you’ll be prompted to the form after you click the “Submit” button).
+Within 24 hours of registering, you will receive an email with an invitation/link to upload your video.
+If there is a problem with your upload, we will contact you.
 If your video is chosen as a finalist, you will need to submit a signed Tech Titans STEM Video Contest Release Form.
 This form is available on STEM Video Contest Resources.
 Finalist videos CANNOT be awarded a prize unless the necessary forms are received.